Skip to main content

 Sarina Jepsen, Endangered Species Program Director, Xerces Society for Invertebrate Conservation; 971-244-3727; [email protected]

-DENVER, Colorado; April 26, 2024—Colorado’s legislature passed a bill Friday that gives Colorado Parks and Wildlife (CPW), a division of the Department of Natural Resources, the authority to study and conserve pollinating insects, other invertebrates and rare plants.
+DENVER, Colo.; April 26, 2024—Colorado’s legislature passed a bill Friday that gives Colorado Parks and Wildlife (CPW), a division of the Department of Natural Resources, the authority to study and conserve pollinating insects, other invertebrates and rare plants.

 Colorado is currently one of nine states where insects, such as the monarch butterfly, western bumble bee, and other pollinators, are not defined as wildlife under state law, which means the state’s wildlife agency has no authority to study or protect them.